Hate: Truth vs. Myth

 It is not ok to hate without just cause.
 You can love a fellow human, and still hate his bad behavior.

-Separated from God, humans cannot achieve pure justice.
-Only God, Who is Perfect in His Righteousness and Judgment, and those who received His Holy Spirit on Pentecost, can truly define, identify, and hate evil.
+Separated from God while exiled in death on the Earth, humans cannot achieve pure justice.
+Only God, Who is Perfect in His Righteousness and Judgment, His Chosen People, and those who received His Holy Spirit on Pentecost, can truly define, identify, and hate evil, and administer Justice.

 There is only One Man, One God, and One Truth.

 If you have not read our conclusion, please click on the Discovery link before leaving the website.

 We ask you to use our new social media links below to discuss this wonderful discovery with your family and friends, and send us your questions and comments: Contact the Realists.